Sebarz98/pd_sleep/README.md

 # Parkinson's Disease and Sleep

-This study aims to study the correlation between sleep and Parkinson's disease.
+This study aims to study the correlation between chronotype, sleep quality and Parkinson's disease.

-Sebastiano Vecca, Taha Binhuraib
+Sebastiano Vacca, Taha Binhuraib

 ## Dependencies
 * **OS**: Linux or macOS